jasmin-software/dotnet_agui_workshop/Workshop/1. Server Setup/README.md

 ### Running the server

-To start the serverm run this in the `ServerAGUI` folder:
+To start the serverm run this in the `Server` folder:
 ```
 dotnet run --urls http://localhost:5000
 ```